 We are licensed by the state of MN, and are proud to offer a space for early learning with low ratios, and a highly qualified staff.
 SPCC is located at Summit Ave and Milton St. in the east wing of St. Paul’s UCC, across from William Mitchell College, and in the heart of the Grand Avenue business district.
 SPCC has been providing the community an exceptional resource for early childhood education for forty-four years.

-Our facility includes spacious classrooms full of natural light, a superb large muscle room, an art studio, a playground with a whimsical playhouse, and a nurturing staff dedicated to the field of early childhood education.
+Our facility includes spacious classrooms full of natural light, a superb large muscle room, an art studio, a whimsical Nature Explore certified playground, and an educated, nurturing staff dedicated to the field of early childhood education.